mvolkmann/blog/src/web-dev-tips.md

   whether the request was successfully processed, indicated by the `status` being in the range 200 to 299.
-  Note that other status values do not cause the returned promise to reject.
+  Note that other status values do not cause the returned promise to reject, so it is important to check this boolean value along with the status code and handle unsuccessful responses.
 - `headers`: This is an object whose keys are response header names and whose values are their values.
 - `body`: This is the response data